jcjv86/final-bootcamp-project/README.md

 The following project takes care of identifying if in a given brain MRI scan picture there is a tumor growth using 2 Deep Learning CNN models.
 If a model doesn't achieve a 99.90% confidence, runs a secondary diagnostic with the other model, and if this doesn't arrive to a 99.90% confidence either, an specialist is contacted automatically via email.

+User can also select both models at the same time, so the program will run a double diagnostic even if the first model achieves a 99.90% confidence level.
+It will also email a specialist if neither of them reaches that threshold.

 The models were trained using MRI brain scans of the following types of central nervous system tumors: